7 Signs You Haven't Dealt With Past Trust Issues & It's Affecting Your Relationship

 3. You Push Them Away

 Many people with trust issues struggle to get close to someone else.
 "Have you ever pushed someone away that you actually really like?"
-Dekeyser says "Why did you do that?
+Dekeyser says to Bustle.
+"Why did you do that?
 Because you're afraid of getting hurt like last time.
 It's a lot easier to be in a relationship at arm's length because then you can't get hurt!
 But also... then you can't connect with the person either, which in the end will hurt you."
+If you notice that, despite yourself, you do things that make your partner feel unloved, uncared for, or like you're not interested, it could be your trust issues bubbling to the surface.

 4. You Snoop

 A classic manifestation of trust issues is snooping on your partner.
 "Are you constantly feeling like your partner may be cheating on you?"
-Hartstein says.
-"Do you break into their email or read their texts?
+Hartstein says to Bustle "Do you break into their email or read their texts?
 Are you treating them with a level of suspicion that they probably don’t really deserve?
 If so, it’s likely that you’ve got past trust issues that are impacting your relationship."
 Try to give your partner the benefit of the doubt, especially if they've given you no real reason to be suspicious.
+The instinct to snoop may be more about what's going on in your head than your partner's behavior.

 6. You Think Breaches Of Trust Are Inevitable

-Some people with trust issues are just waiting for the relationship go wrong, because you think it's the only way that relationships can go.
+Some people with trust issues are just waiting for the relationship go wrong, because they think it's the only way that relationships can go.
 Trombetti tells Bustle that if you start to think that everyone lies or cheats eventually — and that it's just a part of dating — you may have unresolved trust issues to deal with.
+Sure, most relationships do end — statistically, that's just a fact.
+But many of them end mutually and some of them do turn into happy, life-long partnerships.
+If you assume that things are going to go terribly wrong or that people are bound to treat each other badly, it may be time to reevaluate how you look at relationships more generally.

 7. You Feel Out Of Control